DigonIO/pypermission/docs/docs/integration_guide/3_rbac_code_design.md

-# 3. Integration Guide - Practical Integration
+# 3. Integration Guide - RBAC Code Design

 This part of the guide covers how the **PyPermission** library can be integrated into the Python backend code for the fictional MeetDown application.